System camera

 A system camera or camera body is a camera with interchangeable components that constitutes the core of a system.
 Early representatives include Leica I Schraubgewinde (1930), Exakta (1936) and the Nikon F (1959).
 System cameras are often single-lens reflex (SLR) or twin-lens reflex (TLR) but can also be rangefinder cameras or, more recently, mirrorless interchangeable-lens cameras.
+Voice coil motors (VCMs) or piezoelectric motors are used to control the lens movement to achieve fast and accurate autofocus.
+These motors move the lens elements to focus the light onto the sensor with high precision.

+Systems are usually named for the lens mount, such Nikon F-mount, Canon EF mount, and M42 mount (a non-proprietary mount using a 42 x 1 mm screw thread).

 Even point-and-shoot cameras usually include a tripod socket.
 A system camera includes at the very least a camera body and separate, interchangeable lenses, whence the alternative name interchangeable-lens camera (ILC).
 In addition it often includes: